Vaughan Hart

-Vaughan Hart is a leading architectural historian, and Professor Emeritus of Architecture in the Department of Architecture and Civil Engineering at the University of Bath.
-He served as head of department between 2008 and 2010.
+Vaughan Hart is an architectural historian, and Professor Emeritus of Architecture in the Department of Architecture and Civil Engineering at the University of Bath.
+He was a Lecturer (1993-95), Senior Lecturer (1995-97), Reader (1997-05), Professor (2005-19) and head of department between 2008 and 2010.

-Biography
+Early life and education

-Hart was born in Ireland in 1960 and spent part of his childhood in Hong Kong.
-He studied architecture at the University of Bath and Trinity Hall, Cambridge, where he was taught by Michael Brawne, Patrick Hodgkinson, Peter Smithson, Ted Happold and Dalibor Vesely.
-Smithson was his final year undergraduate tutor, and part of Hart's student project was exhibited in the 1986 Royal Academy Summer Exhibition where it won the RA Student Prize.
+Hart was born in Ireland in 1960 and spent part of his childhood, from 1966 to 1969, in Hong Kong.
+His father worked there for GCHQ, as well as in Yangon (Rangoon) and Cheltenham, and his mother was a teacher.
+Hart studied architecture at the University of Bath and Trinity Hall, Cambridge, where he was taught by Michael Brawne, Patrick Hodgkinson, Peter Smithson, Ted Happold and Dalibor Vesely.
+Smithson was his final year undergraduate tutor, and he graduated from Bath with a B.Sc in 1983 and a first class B.Arch degree in 1985.
+Hart’s work was published in the Architects’ Journal that year, and two drawings were exhibited in the 1986 Royal Academy Summer Exhibition; he won the Bovis/AJ Students Prize.
 Between 1985 and 1986 he worked as an architectural assistant to Sir Colin St John Wilson on the British Library project in London, and one of his drawings of the entrance hall is now in the RIBA drawing's collection at the V&A in London.
-Hart then moved to Cambridge to teach in Wilson's unit and study for a doctorate on Inigo Jones under Joseph Rykwert.
-Hart's thesis formed the basis for his first book, on the art and architecture of the Stuart Court, published by Routledge in 1994.
+Hart then moved to Cambridge to teach in Wilson's unit and study for an M.Phil and then a doctorate, funded by the British Academy and a William Kretchmer Award for Postgraduate Research: his doctorate was on Inigo Jones and supervised by Joseph Rykwert.